Jesse and the war

 The latter is said to be much weaker as a movie, however.
 The long review on TCM shows that historically it is the usual farrago of rubbish.
 Rotten Tomatoes is a bit politer about it and says, “Within its own modest limits, The Great Jesse James Raid is a well-crafted western.”
 Again, if I see it I’ll let you know who was right…

 Jesse James’ Women is junk.
-It goes for the ‘comedy’ approach but dismally fails.
-It’s ‘romance’ over action.
-Perhaps Don ‘Red’ Barry wanted to cash in on his Jesse done with Roy Rogers in 1939.
+It’s ‘romance’ over action and such action as there is is dismally staged.
+Perhaps Don ‘Red’ Barry, who directed, co-wrote, co-produced and starred in it, wanted to cash in on his Jesse done with Roy Rogers in 1939.
 Jack Buetel (the wooden Billy the Kid from The Outlaw) is Frank.
 Forget it.

 Jesse James vs. the Daltons is a bit better than Jesse James’ Women but not that much.
 Strictly, it’s not a Jesse film at all because it’s about his son, not the real son Jesse E James but an illegitimate son sired in Kansas when Jesse was marauding with Bloody Bill.
 Played in a remarkably bland and insipid fashion by Brett King, a TV bit-part actor, we don’t frankly care much what happens to this ‘hero’.
 He joins the Daltons because he has heard that they are searching for some loot hidden by Jesse in the war.
 Or something.
 I can't remember.

 William Castle directed 11 Westerns, all B movies except perhaps The Americano (RKO, 1955) which is pretty well the only bad (semi) Western Glenn Ford was ever in.
 That was quite an achievement for Mr. Castle.